While Dubai is considered somewhat less family-friendly than Abu Dhabi, there are still many things for children and

 As expat children don't usually attend state-run schools in Dubai, there is a wide choice of international schools in the emirate.

-Parents will find that securing a spot for their little one in the school of their choice will likely be one of the most difficult tasks as a parent living in Dubai.
+Parents will find that securing a spot for their little one in the school of their choice will likely be one of the most difficult tasks as a parent.
 Dubai schools are notoriously oversubscribed, and waiting lists are common for the best schools, so parents need to apply as early as possible.
 School fees can also be exorbitant, so expat parents planning a move to Dubai should seriously consider this when negotiating their relocation package.